X

 Or so we think.

-In truth, retirement for most of us will require careful budgeting and smart financial planning to make our savings last for two or three more decades.
+In truth, retirement for most of us will require careful and smart financial planning to make our savings last for two or three more decades.

 One way to save every penny is to maximize your tax deductions in retirement.